New Laws Mean More Lives Saved from Preventable Overdose and Expanded Access to MAT

 Unfortunately, there is still a cost to getting naloxone from the ER or from a first responder, but if you have health insurance (including Medicaid) you should only have to pay a small copay or nothing at all.

 These bills, by eliminating a request for a prior authorization for an opioid antidote, means that the health insurance companies must cover it.
 This includes Medicare, Medicaid and NJ Family Care as well as the State Health Benefits Plan and the State Educators Health Benefits Plan.
-So now, you can walk into any pharmacy that has naloxone and if you have insurance, you should be able to walk out with naloxone after making your copay.

 Increased Access to Buprenorphine – A Medication Assisted Treatment